Code-Institute-Submissions/battleofnagashino/readme.md

 ### Known Bugs

 - On a touchscreen device when you tap on the menu button but don't go to a link in the menu its unclear as to how to close the menu but if you tap on an image that works.
+- I had to put the sites background image in assets/css with the stylesheet because that was the only way the image would load.
 - The images are big and could be compressed but I didn't want to reduce the quality of the images.

 ## My Deployment